GledsonAfonso/courses-and-tutorials/courses/alura/infraestrutura-como-codigo-separando-ambientes-na-aws-com-ansible-e_terraform/README.md

 ssh-keygen
 ```

-Follow the steps and choose a unique name with environment that the key is related to.
+Follow the steps and choose an unique name containing the environment that the key is related to.
+Also, choose the correct environment folder for each key (`./env/dev` for the dev environment, `./env/prod` for the production environment).
 That will generate a pair of keys, one public and one private.
-Remember to create that for each environment (development and production).

-After completing this process, update the `main.tf` file to use the key names that you choose.
+After completing this process, update the `main.tf` file to use the public key that you created.